 FOR MATURE AUDIENCES

-chapter one: Costa Rica, a satirical poem-memoir, follows an unnamed protagonist’s recount of his summer trip to Costa Rica.
-As he explores the villages and rainforests of this foreign land, he simultaneously ventures into the jungles of his own soul.
+chapter one: Costa Rica follows an unnamed protagonist’s recount of his summer trip to Costa Rica.
+He explores the villages and rainforests of this tropical foreign country, while simultaneously venturing into the jungles of his own soul.
 Part travel memoir, part satire, and part philosophical meditation, this trip is just as much a journey inward as it is a journey out.

 Slightly to our right was a small and dark hole within the walls of this forest, like an accidental cavern, a careless cavity in the cracks of a valley’s furrows, and next to it stood a crude wooden sign, crooked and limp, on which some letters were slapdashedly carved.
 It read: “CERRO CHATO.
 LAGUNA LAKE CHATO”.

 We had reached the base of the volcano.

 “Cerro Chato SIIIIIIIIIII” I proclaimed, and with a deep breath and a strong forward step we entered the uphill forest that is the sloping backside of El Cerro Chato volcano.

 We pierced the dark dense thickets and began our ascent, the whole of which proceeded at about a thirty-five-degree upward angle into endless weaving caverns of green wood.
 The path was practically unmanned by human hands and had pretty much been formed by enormous horizontal roots of aging trees whose unders had been exposed by centuries of erosion.
 This natural circumstance left behind a long continuous stable path of tree roots which served as steps upwards into the forest.
 Within the first few steps I felt myself panicking.